 “At UCLA, students of the arts are challenged to find solutions, to take personal responsibility for their work and to bring the evanescent products of the creative imagination into the world with artistic discipline and technical mastery.
 The things we teach at UCLA Arts, and the way we teach them — a synergy between the intense focus of the arts conservatory and the open intellectual horizons of the liberal arts university — produce individuals who are good at seeing what’s around the bend and at seeking practical solutions to complex problems.
 Perhaps even more importantly, our young artists are able to view things that other people are inclined to take for granted as inherently questionable.
 That’s what artists do, after all; they pick up the box, shake it and rearrange the pieces.
 They are always asking 'why that way?'
 An approach to the arts in higher education that links knowledge and practice, that concerns itself with the deep questions that run through and connect established bodies of knowledge, and that impels us to look at the world with new eyes, to listen with new ears and to question our own assumptions can have profound value both within and far beyond the boundaries of the university.”

-Dean, UCLA School of the Arts and Architecture
+Former Dean, UCLA School of the Arts and Architecture

 Department of Design Media Arts

 The UCLA Department of Design Media Arts (DMA) offers a comprehensive, multidisciplinary approach to media creation that fosters individual exploration and innovative thinking.
 Our internationally renowned faculty provides each student with a creative and intellectual foundation for constructing a unique contribution to culture.
 DMA is committed to educating conscientious creators by emphasizing production within the context of history and theory.
 The core curriculum is augmented by series of vital lectures, workshops, and other events, and we actively encourage our students to pursue additional interests within the university.